Economic Update Breakfast to feature Dr. Quincy Krosby

 Quincy studied at the London School of Economics where she earned her master's and doctoral degrees.
 She is frequently quoted in the financial press and appears often on business television.

-"We are very pleased to have this national figure as part our Economic Update Breakfast Series and we hope you will make every effort to attend," Dr. Rodney Arnold, North Arkansas College said.
+“We are very pleased to have this national figure as part our Economic Update Breakfast Series and we hope you will make every effort to attend,” Dr. Rodney Arnold of North Arkansas College said.

 (0) comments